• Skip to primary navigation

 6. Healthy Snacks:

-Have healthy snacks on hand at home and portable snacks that you can take with you and enjoy on the go.
-This will help stabilize your blood sugar and make you less susceptible to reaching for junk.
+Have healthy snacks at home and portable ones you can enjoy on the go.
+This will help stabilize your blood sugar and make you less likely to reach for junk food.

-Particularly when we’re away from home, we’re especially vulnerable to whatever we can find on the road or in the shopping mall.
+When we’re away from home, we’re especially vulnerable to whatever we can find on the road or in the shopping mall.
 Don’t go there!
-That’s a set-up for unhealthy eating.
+It’s a setup for unhealthy eating.

 Healthy snacks include vegan yogurt, veggie sticks with hummus or guacamole, kale chips, and lots of other great options that you’ll find in my article, “